The Growth and Performance of Artificial Intelligence in Asset Management

 Abstract

-This paper examines AI adoption in asset management and its investment implications.
-We document that AI-driven investing is concentrated among hedge funds, particularly those employing systematic diversified macro strategies.
-AI funds significantly outperformed non-AI hedge funds on a risk-adjusted basis in early years, but this outperformance declined over time and mostly disappeared with the growth of AI-driven investing.
-Adviser heterogeneity does not fully explain the performance of AI funds, as they outperform their non-AI sibling funds.
-We also find that AI funds exhibit greater comovement than non-AI funds.
+This paper examines the growth and performance of AI-driven investing in asset management.
+Using investment advisers' regulatory disclosures, labor market data, and fund strategy descriptions, we document that AI-driven investing has grown steadily since the early 2010s and is concentrated among hedge funds, particularly those employing systematic diversified macro strategies.
+AI funds outperformed non-AI funds in the early years, but this outperformance declined over time along with the growth of AI-driven investing, even among early adopters.
+Contrary to concerns about AI-driven strategy homogeneity, AI funds exhibit lower return comovement than non-AI peers.
 Our findings highlight both the alpha-generating potential and the limitations of AI as a source of investment performance.

 Document Type